 All triggers and AIM abstraction baseline values for the AIM sources are shown in Table 4.
-It should be noted that both the triggers and the baseline values are subject to consultation and may need to be reviewed in the future.
+It should be noted that both the triggers and the baseline values are subject to consultation and have been reviewed in preparation for PR24 (2025-2030).
 At present, they are thought to be robust based on the current knowledge of the catchments and the historic and future use of the sources under low flow conditions.
 Periodic reviews of the AIM sites are undertaken in order to validate both the triggers and the abstraction values.
-The review of the AIM sites for the financial year of 2021-22 is discussed in Section 4.
+The review of the AIM sites for the financial year of 2022-23 is discussed in Section 4.